 The first phase of palliative care involves designing and creating a treatment plan suitable for the patient’s specific condition.
 The patient and their family will work closely with the care team to identify the physical and medical needs of the patient and who can best provide the necessary care.
 This may involve several palliative care professionals, including:

 - Bereavement counselors

-In this stage, your palliative team will devise a plan of care that will adequately address your current symptoms and health problems.
-Furthermore, they may also place medical interventions to control your symptoms and enhance your quality of life.
+In this stage, your palliative team will develop a plan of care that will adequately address your current symptoms and health concerns.
+They may also provide medical interventions to control symptoms and enhance quality of life.

 Stage Two: Unstable